Cheltenham Festival: Horse safety concerns

-At the 2018 festival there were six horse deaths, leading to a BHA review into equine safety.
+At the 2018 festival there were seven horse deaths, leading to a British Horseracing Authority (BHA) review into equine safety.
 The review was published in December 2018 and listed 17 recommendations for future Cheltenham fixtures and jump racing in general, including reduced field size numbers at Cheltenham and a pre-race veterinary check for all runners at the festival.
 At the 2019 festival there were three horse deaths, leading to another BHA review.
+There have continued to be fatalities every year.